OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:18

 What, then, is my reward?
-That, when I preach the gospel, I may offer the gospel without charge, so as not to make full use of my right in the gospel.
+That, when I preach the gospel, I may offer it without charge, so as not to make full use of my right in the gospel.

 ## 1 Corinthians 9:19

-For though I am free from all people, I have made myself a slave to all, so that I may gain more.
+For though I am free from all people, I have made myself a servant to all, so that I may gain more.

 ## 1 Corinthians 9:20